-I also remember spending countless hours trying to get a PCMCIA SpeedBooster WiFi card to work.
+I also remember spending countless hours trying to get a PCMCIA SpeedBooster WiFi card to work in Linux on that laptop.
 Something about using a wrapper on the Windows drivers, building a module, and recompiling the Kernel.
 Not sure I ever got that card working in Linux.

 Immediately after college I was working in a lab at Intel and some of the testing I did there required various Enterprise Linux distros on the SUT and/or clients.

 Then I hadn’t been using Linux at all since working on-site at Microsoft, but in 2010 I “needed” to root my Nook (the original gimmicky eInk + tiny touchscreen LCD one) and the available tools were for Linux only.
 So I did some research and found Linux Mint, got it installed in VirtualBox, setup a shared folder, and was able to root the Nook.